donnykd/julian-mosquera.com/README.md

 # julian-mosquera.com

-This repo is the working source code for the photography portfolio made for a good friend.
+This repo is the working source code for the photography portfolio julian-mosquera.com

 # Prerequisites